ibrettyoudid/swissarmyknife/README.md

 ## Favs

-Functions that have proven useful to me
+Functions that have proven useful to me.

 ## MHash

-An interpreter for a language with Haskell-like syntax but dynamic
+An interpreter for a language with Haskell-like syntax but dynamic.

-Uses type Dynamic for values
+Uses type Dynamic for values.

-It has two parsing/printing systems
+It has two parsing/printing systems.

 The one currently in use uses a single specification for both parsing and printing, using an idea from invertible-syntax and partial-isomorphisms on hackage.com.
-This system is in Parser7 and Iso
+This system is in Parser7 and Iso.

-There is also an older one where the spec is separate, this is in MHash
+There is also an older one where the spec is separate, this is in MHash.

 ## MHashDynamic3

-An extended version of `Dynamic` from base, with multimethods and automatic conversion, and Eq, Ord and Show instances
+An extended version of `Dynamic` from base, with multimethods and automatic conversion, and Eq, Ord and Show instances.

 Also contains a multidimensional array type `SubArrayD e`

 `SubArrayD` can transpose dimensions in O(1) time.
-This makes it useful for complex maps and folds across dimensions
+This makes it useful for complex maps and folds across dimensions.

-Each dimension can optionally have a `Dynamic` index (ie. making that dimension work like a Map)
+Each dimension can optionally have a `Dynamic` index (ie. making that dimension work like a Map).

-Uses putGrid to display `SubArrayD`s with as many dimensions as you like
+Uses putGrid to display `SubArrayD`s with as many dimensions as you like.

-Lots of stuff in one file due to cyclic dependencies which Haskell doesn't do so well
+Lots of stuff in one file due to cyclic dependencies which Haskell doesn't do so well.

 ## Matrix2

-Matrix arithmetic and some solvers for simultaneous linear equations
+Matrix arithmetic and some solvers for simultaneous linear equations.

 ## MyPretty2

-A pretty printer. `putGrid` can adjust column widths of tables (ie. values of type `[[String]]`) automatically to get the best use of space
+A pretty printer. `putGrid` can adjust column widths of tables (ie. values of type `[[String]]`) automatically to get the best use of space.

 Got way to deep into this, due to the desire to answer the question, can there be multiple minima?

-Trying to find something to impress people like you with I think
+Trying to find something to impress people like you with I think.

 I think I found a general law:
-No column A with less total text than B can end up wider than B I can't think of a counterexample that would make sense
+No column A with less total text than B can end up wider than B.
+I can't think of a counterexample that would make sense.

 Is that true for rows as well?

-Also, colWidths7 finds the ideal ratio for any two columns It calculates the ratio of corresponding cells in each column And then finds the ratio that has equal amounts of text in the limiting cells above and below that ratio With three columns you want equal amounts of text in all the limiting cells of each column If you put the columns together in order of total text, would that be ideal?
+Also, colWidths7 finds the ideal ratio for any two columns.
+It calculates the ratio of corresponding cells in each column.
+And then finds the ratio that has equal amounts of text in the limiting cells above and below that ratio.
+With three columns you want equal amounts of text in all the limiting cells of each column.
+If you put the columns together in order of total text, would that be ideal?

 I think I found an analogy:
-Gas makes no sense, text is more like incompressible liquid
+Gas makes no sense, text is more like incompressible liquid.

-Liquid in a compartmentalised tank where the walls can move left or right or up or down according to whether theyre vertical or horizontal (without friction) Somehow the vertical can move through the horizontal and vice versa
+Liquid in a compartmentalised tank where the walls can move left or right or up or down. according to whether theyre vertical or horizontal (without friction).
+Somehow the vertical can move through the horizontal and vice versa.

-No gravity, no air pressure
+No gravity, no air pressure.

-the width has a fixed maximum ie. the thing is between four planes of infinite strength that do not move
+the width has a fixed maximum ie. the thing is between four planes of infinite strength that do not move.

-and the other two planes (horizontal) have some non-zero force pushing them together and are able to move
+and the other two planes (horizontal) have some non-zero force pushing them together and are able to move.

 And then... equalise the forces?